-my family felt aggrieved by the wrongs inflicted upon them by the later Amirs in their blind zeal for their faith, and my principal object in being thus useful to the British Government at such great personal sacrifices was simply to secure their interest and regard for future good.688
+my family felt aggrieved by the wrongs inflicted upon them by the later Amirs in their blind zeal for their faith, and my principal object in being thus useful to the British Government at such great personal sacrifices was simply to secure their interest and regard for future good.

 The British conquest freed Hindus from their dependence on the majority community, putting them under the patronage of the British.
 They could move about the countryside freely and they could practice their religion openly.
 Commerce and the bureaucracy expanded under British rule, and both continued to be dominated by banias and Amils.
 In addition, it is doubtful whether Hindu 'moneylenders' would have dared to defraud their clients as blatantly under Talpur rule as some did under the British.
-That Hindus appreciated the changed state of affairs long after British rule was well established, was confirmed by Jethmal Parsram, a well-known Hindu literary figure; in 1924 he wrote that old people still spoke of 'the terror which hung over them' during Talpur rule.689 never dreamed of riding aught but a camel, now bestride as good horses as their former Beluch masters, and never think of alighting to "salam" whoever it be that passes.
+That Hindus appreciated the changed state of affairs long after British rule was well established, was confirmed by Jethmal Parsram, a well-known Hindu literary figure; in 1924 he wrote that old people still spoke of 'the terror which hung over them' during Talpur rule.